 45 euros (with 5 euro supplement for UK orders), www.coq-a-lane.co

-If you had a pound for every time you heard the word ‘pivot’ over the course of the last year-and-a-bit, you’d be rich.
-Luckily, you won’t have to be rolling in it in order to purchase this gadget from wine preservation masters Coravin.
-Unlike its more expensive needle-through-cork contraptions, The Pivot uses the same argon gas preserving method on bottles that have already been opened, offering up to four weeks of additional shelf life – which might be especially handy for any special Christmas wines that (by some miracle) don’t get finished.
+Unlike the more expensive needle-through-cork contraptions from wine preservation masters Coravin, The Pivot uses the same argon gas preserving method on bottles that have already been opened, offering up to four weeks of additional shelf life – which might be especially handy for any special Christmas wines that (by some miracle) don’t get finished.

 Riedel Decanter Cabernet

-Shopping for somebody who, in the middle of lockdown, when they couldn’t go elsewhere, went on a voyage of wine discovery?
-Make sure they’re now fully armed with the essentials.
+Shopping for somebody who has a new passion for wine?
+Make sure they’re fully armed with the essentials.
 The Cabernet decanter from respected wine glass company Riedel is an ideal starting point – an affordable and versatile all-rounder suitable for young and old wines.

 Port.
 Club by Churchill’s